 IIIF (International Image Interoperability Framework) is a framework mainly developed by libraries and museums for browsing digitized cultural heritage images, and it is expected that natural science is another important field for its application.
 Browsing high resolution images is also an important task in natural science, and the challenge is to generalize the specification of IIIF to reflect needs in the field.

-Weather Satellite 'Himawari' Clipping
+Weather Satellite 'Himawari' Viewer

 Weather Satellite 'Himawari' Viewer (Full Disk)